Starstruck

 Nomantic City

 An iffy level of Rec 97, located just above the infamous gutters.
-Nomantic City is crowded with Boot Burrows, Peeny Palaces, inns that specialize in Honeymoon Suites (complete with oversized tubs, heart-shaped beds, and complimentary Champagne) that are rarely used by anyone on an actual Honeymoon, and at least 108 No-Tell Motels of the type that rent rooms by the marbec.
-Company, both the humanoid and the cyberform variety, is very easy to come by on the level, though most prefer to exchange that companionship for Standard Galactic Credits.
+Nomantic City is crowded with Boot Burrows, Peeny Palaces, inns that specialize in Honeymoon Suites (complete with oversized tubs, heart-shaped beds, and complimentary Champayne®) that are rarely used by anyone on an actual Honeymoon, and at least 108 No-Tell Motels of the type that rent rooms by the marbec.
+Company, both the humanoid and the cyberform variety, is very easy to come by on the level, though most companions prefer to exchange their companionship for Standard Galactic Credits.
 A word of warning: When visiting Nomantic City, it is best not to visit alone.

 Norm